-A student is notified in writing of the decision of the Committee.
+The student is notified in writing of the Committee’s decision.

-NOTE: This committee only meets every few months.
-Therefore, if your initial petition is denied, it would behoove the student to submit the petition for appeal as soon as possible.
+This committee meets every other month.
+Therefore, if your initial petition is denied, it is advantageous to submit the petition for appeal as soon as possible

 Is it true that as a resident of Washington DC I am able to attend any public institution in the nation and be considered an in-state student for tuition purposes?

 Residents of Washington DC will be classified as out-of-state residents for tuition purposes.